MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/booking-status.md

 ## Soft booking

-Use the **Soft** booking status when you must reserve a resource for a specific project, but you want that resource to remain allocatable to other projects until you make a final decision about the booking allocation.
+Use the **Soft** booking status when you must reserve a resource for a specific project, but you want that resource to remain allocable to other projects until you make a final decision about the booking allocation.
 When you use soft booking, the resource's capacity isn't consumed and is available to other projects, but the resource is added to the project team.

 ## Proposed booking

-When your organization is operating in **Centralized** mode, project managers request resources that have specific characteristics, and the resource manager proposes resources for that request by using proposed booking.
-Until a final decision about the proposal is made, the resource's capacity isn't consumed, and the proposed resource isn't added to the project team.
+When your organization is operating in **Centralized** mode, project managers request resources that have specific characteristics, and the resource manager proposes resources for those requests by using proposed booking.
+Until a final decision about a proposal is made, the resource's capacity isn't consumed, and the proposed resource isn't added to the project team.

 ## Canceled booking